ajpage74/terraform-foundations-azure/AZURE.md

 Terraform is an Infrastructure-as-Code (IaC) software tool created by HashiCorp and released in 2014.
 Terraform allows users to define and provision infrastructure using a declarative configuration language known as HashiCorp Configuration Language (HCL).
 Terraform manages infrastructure such as public and private cloud instances or VMs, network appliances, Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS) resources.

 ### Modular and Extendible
 Terraform uses a catalog of providers to communicate with different cloud platforms and APIs.
-The rich provider ecosystem supports a wide variety of different types of cloud and on-premise resources.
+The rich provider ecosystem supports a wide variety of cloud and on-premise resources.

 ### Declarative Infrastructure
 The Terraform language, or HCL, is a Domain Specific Language (DSL) that uses a declarative syntax.
 Declarative configuration allows you to define the desired final state of your resources without having to define the logic necessary to get there.
 Terraform determines the order that resources need to be provisioned in based on dependencies.
 For instance, a network needs to be built before a server can be assigned to it.